 Seniors applying to four-year colleges will most likely need one to two teacher letters of recommendation.
 However, they will need to find out the exact number required by checking the "application requirements" on the websites of the colleges to which they are applying.
-To request a teacher letter of recommendation, please follow the steps listed on the Teacher Recommendation Letter Guide.
-You should always plan to give your teachers a minimum of 10-15 school days notice prior to your first application deadline.
+To request a teacher's letter of recommendation, please follow the steps listed in the Teacher Recommendation Letter Guide.
+You should always plan to give your teachers a minimum of 15 school-days notice prior to your first application deadline.

-*Please note: when seniors apply to a college/university through the Common Application, a counselor letter of recommendation is automatically required.
+*Please note: when seniors apply to a college/university through the Common Application, a counselor's letter of recommendation is automatically required.

-- Schedule an appointment with your school counselor at least 10 school days prior to your first application deadline.
+- Schedule an appointment with your school counselor at least 15 school-days prior to your first application deadline.

-- Fill out the Student Interview Packet to bring with you to your appointment.
+- Fill out the Student Interview Packet information to bring with you to your appointment.

-*Please note: Parents/guardians are also welcome to provide input for the counselor letter of recommendation by filling out the Parent/Guardian Brag Sheet (Espanol; Portugues)
+*Please note: Parents/guardians are also welcome to provide input for the counselor's letter of recommendation by filling out the Parent/Guardian Brag Sheet (Espanol; Portugues)

 - Final grades in each class, Grades 9 -11 (all rising seniors received a copy of their transcript in the mail over the summer).